Nunobrazz/xchain-real-estate-tokenization/README.md

+# xchain-real-estate-tokenization

-How to tokenize a real estate property using chainlink and some use cases. \n The smart contracts code is chainlink property except the [EnglishAuction.sol][./contracts/use-cases/EnglishAuction.sol]
+How to tokenize a real estate property using chainlink and some use cases. \n The smart contracts code is chainlink property except the [EnglishAuction.sol](./contracts/use-cases/EnglishAuction.sol)